Pylons/pyramid/docs/narr/urldispatch.rst

 allows you to inject ``route`` ZCML directives into your application's ``configure.zcml`` file.

-The mod:`repoze.bfg` :term:`Router` checks an incoming request against a *routes map* to find a :term:`context` and a :term:`view callable` before :term:`traversal` has a chance to find these things first.
+The :mod:`repoze.bfg` :term:`Router` checks an incoming request against a *routes map* to find a :term:`context` and a :term:`view callable` before :term:`traversal` has a chance to find these things first.
 If a route matches, a :term:`context` is generated and :mod:`repoze.bfg` will call the :term:`view callable` found due to the context and the request.
 If no route matches, :mod:`repoze.bfg` will fail over to calling the :term:`root factory` callable passed to the :term:`Configurator` for the application (usually a traversal function).